Data Products » Restricted Data » Application Overview » Part II

 - No dataset including geography at a level of detail finer than Census Division (including the HRS Wave I Interview Dataset) may be linked to any restricted data product derived from Social Security administrative records.

-Restricted Data Order Form:Since your Data Protection Plan needs to match the HRS restricted data set(s) you are requesting, it should be included as part of your application package.
+Restricted Data Order Form:Since your Data Security Plan needs to match the HRS restricted data set(s) you are requesting, it should be included as part of your application package.
 Note: Specify the file format/encryption type for each product that you request.

 Restricted Data Products Order Form (CMS Applicants Only):You may apply for three different levels of data:

 - The standard release, which contains enrollment and utilization information but omits geographic identifiers and masks provider identifiers, which should meet the needs of most users